fulldecent/swift6-module-template/README.md

 -   Turnkey access to Travis CI
 -   Semantic versioning and a CHANGELOG

+We make the assumption you are using an Xcode project to manage your code.

 ## How to use this

 Clone or [download a release](https://github.com/fulldecent/swift-package/releases) and run the  `./configure` program.
 It will ask you some questions and generate a project.